huandu/go-sqlbuilder/README.md

 }
 ```

-If a field is itself a struct and has a `db` tag, `Struct` treats that tag as a database alias and expands the nested fields.
+If a field is itself a struct and has a `db` tag, `Struct` treats that tag as a database alias and expands the nested fields by default.
 This is useful for `JOIN` projections built from reusable structs.

 ```go
 type Post struct {